aws/aws-cdk/CONTRIBUTING.md

 eval $(gp env -e AWS_DEFAULT_REGION=ZZZZZZZZ) eval $(gp env -e)
 ```

+## Pull Requests

+### Step 1: Find something to work on

+If you want to contribute a specific feature or fix you have in mind, look at active [pull
+requests](https://github.com/aws/aws-cdk/pulls) to see if someone else is already working on it.
+If not, you can start
+contributing your changes.

+On the other hand, if you are here looking for an issue to work on, explore our [backlog of
+issues](https://github.com/aws/aws-cdk/issues) and find something that piques your interest.
+We have labeled all of our
+issues for easy filtration.
+If you are looking for your first contribution, the ['good first issue'
+label](https://github.com/aws/aws-cdk/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) will be of help.

+### Step 2: Design (optional)

+In some cases, it is useful to seek feedback by iterating on a design document.
+This is useful
+when you plan a big change or feature, or you want advice on what would be the best path forward.

+In most cases, the GitHub issue is sufficient for such discussions, and can be sufficient to get
+clarity on what you plan to do.
+If the changes are significant or intrusive to the existing CDK experience,
+consider writing an RFC in our [RFC repository](https://github.com/aws/aws-cdk-rfcs) before jumping into our code base.

+### Step 3: Work your Magic

+Work your magic.
+Here are some guidelines:

+* Coding style.
+  * If your change introduces a new construct, take a look at our [design guidelines](./docs/DESIGN_GUIDELINES.md) for
+    construct libraries.
+    We also have an [example construct library](packages/@aws-cdk/example-construct-library) that showcases a simple
+    construct library with a single construct.
+  * We have a number of linters that run during standard build that will enforce coding consistency and correctness.
+    Watch out for their error messages and adjust your code accordingly.
+* Every change requires a unit test
+* If you change APIs, make sure to update the module's README file
+* Try to maintain a single feature/bugfix per pull request.
+It's okay to introduce a little bit of housekeeping
+  changes along the way, but try to avoid conflating multiple features.
+Eventually, all these are going to go into a
+  single commit, so you can use that to frame your scope.

+#### Integration Tests

+Integration tests perform a few functions in the CDK code base -
+1. Acts as a regression detector.
+It does this by running `cdk synth` on the integration test and comparing it against
+   the `*.expected.json` file.
+This highlights how a change affects the synthesized stacks.
+2. Allows for a way to verify if the stacks are still valid CloudFormation templates, as part of an intrusive change.
+   This is done by running `yarn integ` which will run `cdk deploy` across all of the integration tests in that package.
+If you are developing a new integration test or for some other reason want to work on a single integration test over and over again without running through all the integration tests you can do so using `yarn integ integ.test-name.js`
+   Remember to set up AWS credentials before doing this.
+3. (Optionally) Acts as a way to validate that constructs set up the CloudFormation resources as expected.
+A successful
+   CloudFormation deployment does not mean that the resources are set up correctly.

 If you are working on a new feature that is using previously unused CloudFormation resource types, or involves
 configuring resource types across services, you need to write integration tests that use these resource types or